beaverbuilder/documentation/docs/beaver-builder/developer/custom-modules/12-repeater-fields-reference.md

 ---
-id: cmdg-12-repeater-fields-reference
+id: 12-repeater-fields-reference
-title: 'CMDG 12: Repeater fields reference'
+title: '12: Repeater fields reference'
-sidebar_label: 'CMDG 12: Repeater fields reference'
+sidebar_label: '12: Repeater fields reference'
+slug: repeater-fields-reference
 ---

 A repeater field is a field that can be duplicated multiple times, reordered